pdxiv/go-network-test/README.md

 ### App message handling

 Since UDP doesn't guarantee message delivery, or message order, Apps receiving data from the hub need to have a mechanism for handling this.
-If one or more messages are lost, there is a gap in the sequence number, and the App will request the data with the missing sequence numbers from the "Gobacker" service.
+If one or more messages are lost, there is a gap in the sequence number, and the App will request the data with the missing sequence numbers from the "Gob" service.
 If a message with the same Hub sequence number has already been received, the message will be ignored.

 ```text
                      +------------+